ABOUT THE CHICAGO HOUSING INITIATIVE COALITION

 The mission of the Chicago Housing Initiative (CHI) is to amplify the power of low-income Chicago residents to preserve, improve, and expand low-cost rental housing, stabilize communities facing displacement, and advance racial and economic equity and inclusion across all of Chicago's diverse neighborhoods.

-CHI is a coalition of eleven community organizations working directly with low-income renters in the city of Chicago who came together to forge a citywide organizing vehicle for low-income families, seniors, and people with disabilities to increase our social, economic, and political power.
+CHI is a coalition of nine community organizations working directly with low-income renters in the city of Chicago who came together to forge a citywide organizing vehicle for low-income families, seniors, and people with disabilities to increase our social, economic, and political power.

 CHI member organizations help build vibrant, powerful, informed, engaged tenants' associations in affordable housing developments to ensure high-quality conditions, preserve affordable rents, ensure respectful treatment, build community, fight discrimination, and promote energy efficiency.
 We also advocate for the creation of new safe, accessible, integrated affordable housing across the city to expand choice for people of modest means, facilitate access to job hubs, and expand opportunity.